CyberCasquatch/cybercasquatch.github.io/_posts/TidBits/2025-08-31-PhishingLedger.md

 I did not take care with the stamp.
 I forcused on the barcode and lettering on top.

--SWLF - Sydney West Letter Facility
+- SWLF - Sydney West Letter Facility
--CFCP - Culler Facer Canceller Preparation, for sorting small letters (The CFCP applies a barcode using black ink) -Machine number 462
+- CFCP - Culler Facer Canceller Preparation, for sorting small letters (The CFCP applies a barcode using black ink)
+- Machine number 462
--Scanned at 21.08.2025 @ 2130
+- Scanned at 21.08.2025 @ 2130

--I left the barcode covered, as the DPID (delivery Point Identifier) is there.
+I left the barcode covered, as the DPID (delivery Point Identifier) is there.
--The customer information have been left as a 'filler' mark, which means that we don't get to know where it came from other than it was processed in Sydney.
+- The customer information have been left as a 'filler' mark, which means that we don't get to know where it came from other than it was processed in Sydney.
--Basic bitch information on barcoding [This](https://auspost.com.au/content/dam/auspost_corp/media/documents/barcode-and-labels-guide.pdf) and [This](https://auspost.com.au/content/dam/auspost_corp/media/documents/barcoding-fact-sheet.pdf)
+- Basic bitch information on barcoding [This](https://auspost.com.au/content/dam/auspost_corp/media/documents/barcode-and-labels-guide.pdf) and [This](https://auspost.com.au/content/dam/auspost_corp/media/documents/barcoding-fact-sheet.pdf)
 From [here](https://tritonstore.com.au/australia-post-barcode/) I gathered that it is a 4-state 37-cust barcode.

 But [This](https://auspost.com.au/content/dam/auspost_corp/media/documents/customer-barcode-technical-specifications-aug2012.pdf) document is the one I used to decode the bar until i figured out that the customer information